 Write the barrier, gap or challenge you chose to address in the previous activity here.
+What is the proposed solution?
 Flip the problem and incorporate the solution.
 This will be your Project Goal.

-SMART Objectives · TTIP Objectives
+SMART Objectives

 How can you make achieving your project goal more manageable?